bernalo-lab/production-failure-patterns/categories/deployment/deployment.md

 ## Description

-<a href="../../patterns/deployment/partial-deployment-state.md" style="min-width:260px; border:1px solid #e5e7eb; border-radius:8px; padding:12px; text-decoration:none;">**Partial Deployment State** occurs when only part of a deployment succeeds, leaving the system running with a mixed combination of old and new versions, incomplete resources, or inconsistent infrastructure.
+<a href="../../patterns/deployment/partial-deployment-state.md" style="min-width:260px; border:1px solid #e5e7eb; border-radius:8px; padding:12px; text-decoration:none;">**Partial Deployment State**</a> occurs when only part of a deployment succeeds, leaving the system running with a mixed combination of old and new versions, incomplete resources, or inconsistent infrastructure.

 This creates unpredictable behaviour because services, dependencies, or configurations are no longer aligned across the production environment.